 As we mark Liver Cancer Awareness Month, one question jumps out: Why is the rate of liver cancer increasing when there are effective ways to prevent it?
-The biggest risk factor for liver cancer is long-term undiagnosed or untreated hepatitis B or hepatitis C. These two conditions are silent and can remain in you for decades without manifesting obvious symptoms, leading to serious liver damage.
+The biggest risk factor for liver cancer is long-term undiagnosed or untreated hepatitis B or hepatitis C. These two conditions can remain in you for decades without manifesting obvious symptoms, while, often silently, causing serious liver damage.
 Clearly, the prevention and treatment of hepatitis B and hepatitis C will reduce the rate of liver cancer, and we have the tools for both, hence that question.

-Today hepatitis C can be cured in as little as eight weeks – simply, with tablets – and there is a safe vaccine against hepatitis B, as well as effective drugs to manage the condition.
+Today hepatitis C can be cured in as little as eight weeks – simply, with highly effective tablets that have few side effects.
+For hepatitis B, there is a safe vaccine as well as effective drugs to manage the condition and prevent damage to the liver.
 Yet liver cancer is on the rise.
-The latest figures show that in Australia today, an estimated 3,200 people are diagnosed with liver cancer each year, compared with 2000 a decade ago, even though there are more effective prevention tools available now.
+The latest figures show that an estimated 3,200 people in Australia are diagnosed with liver cancer each year, compared with 2000 a decade ago, even though there are more effective prevention tools available now.

 More than 200,000 people in Australia live with hepatitis B; and sadly, 74,000 people in Australia continue to live with hepatitis C even though the antivirals that cure the disease have been universally available in Australian since 2016.

 Australia has signed up to the World Health Organization (WHO) target of eliminating viral hepatitis by 2030, a mere six years away.
-One vital step to achieving viral hepatitis elimination is testing.
+One vital step to achieving viral hepatitis elimination is to improve access to testing.
 Recognising the importance of increasing hepatitis testing, come November, the World Hepatitis Alliance will be launching the first-ever World Hepatitis Testing Week.

 With the advent of rapid testing, community based organisations such as Hepatitis SA have, in the past year, stepped up and have taken hepatitis C testing to communities, but hepatitis B rapid testing remains unavailable.
 Until those rapid tests are approved, people who want to get tested for hepatitis B will have to approach their GPs.